preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates/index.rst

 Process Templates
 ===================

 This page describes Process Templates options in Omnia 6.13 and earlier.
-Options in the upcoming Omnia 7.0 is quite different, descibed on this page: (Link to be added).
+Options in the upcoming Omnia 7.0 is quite different, described on this page: :doc:`Process Templates in Omni 7.0 </admin-settings/tenant-settings/process-management/process-templates-omnia-7/index>`

 A process template is a set of shapes.
 One or more process templates can be added to a process type.